pinot-contrib/pinot-docs/operators/tutorials/running-pinot-in-production.md

 Many of the controller metrics include a table name and thus are dynamically generated in the code.
 The metrics below point to the classes which generate the corresponding metrics.

-To get the real metric name, the easiest route is to spin up a controller instance, create a table with the desired name and look through the generated metrics.
+To get the real metric name, the easiest route is to spin up a controller instance, create a table with the name you want and look through the generated metrics.

 Todo